 If you don't know how much you will take exactly, and want the flexibility to pay for the quantity measured on delivery, you should only buy from suppliers who offer trucks with Legal for Trade weigh-loaders, both for your own practical benefit and to avoid being complicit in illicit activity by traders whose equipment is not fit for purpose.

-The European wood-pellet accreditation scheme, ENplus, refers to Legal for Trade weigh-loaders as "gauged weigh-loaders".
+The European wood pellet accreditation scheme, ENplus, refers to Legal for Trade weigh-loaders as "gauged on-board weighing systems".
 ENplus has a set of requirements for producers and another set of requirements for "traders" (i.e. suppliers), so you know that the pellets have been both produced properly and handled and delivered properly.
-One of the requirements for traders is that the trucks should be equipped with gauged weigh-loaders.
+One of the requirements of the international ENplus rules for traders is that the trucks should be equipped with gauged on-board weighing systems.

 Non-specific calibration and testing

-Suppliers may try to tell you that their equipment has been calibrated or tested for accuracy.
-They may have been, but unless they have been certified Legal for Trade by a national Trading Standards body, you can't rely on the accuracy.
+Suppliers may try to tell you that their equipment has been calibrated or tested for accuracy, and that this is functionally-equivalent to Legal for Trade.
+It isn't.
+They may have been calibrated, but unless they have been certified Legal for Trade by a national Trading Standards body, you cannot rely on the accuracy.
 Anyone can go for the certification, and only this certification meets the requirements of the regulations, so why, other than because they know they wouldn't pass, would they go for some other type of testing and not Legal for Trade?

-If it's not Legal for Trade, the weigh-loader may not have been tested to ensure that it will remain accurate across the range of measurements and over time.
+If it is not Legal for Trade, the weigh-loader may not have been tested to ensure that it will remain accurate across the full range of measurements, over time, regardless of conditions and impervious to the manner of operation.
 It may have been able to give an accurate reading under ideal conditions at the time of the test, but not in the real world.
-It may give an inaccurate reading if the truck is on a gradient or if the body on a tipper has not been allowed to settle in the horizontal position for long enough before doing the reading.
+It may give an inaccurate reading if the truck is on a gradient or if the body on a tipper is at the wrong angle or has not been allowed to settle in the horizontal position for long enough before doing the reading.

 Legal for Trade tippers and tankers